Gamer-On-Coding/Gamer-On-Coding/README.md

 - 👀 I’m interested in Coding and Gaming
 - 🌱 I’m currently learning a shit ton of stuff
 - 💞️ I’m looking to collaborate on a game
-- 📫 How to reach me my email: thegamingboss204@gmail.com
+- 📫 How to reach me: my discord: 10091

 <!---
 Gamer-On-Coding/Gamer-On-Coding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.